 This week I spoke with a hiring manager who interviewed a candidate that appeared to be a ‘perfect match’.
 On paper, this candidate claimed experience and a professional designation well-suited for the role.
 Yet during the interview, something seemed off.
 The candidate couldn’t provide examples or a deeper understanding of core skill sets…and when pressed about his professional designation he danced around the topic.

 It only took a short bit of investigation to find out that this candidate did not have the designation he claimed to.
 Just a brief check – and poof – busted.
 Reputation tarnished.
 Chances blown.
 If you are applying to jobs that appear out of your reach, the answer isn’t to hack your way into them (lie, cheat, stretch the truth, or falsify facts).
 Smoke and mirrors in your resume might work to garner initial interest, but most hiring managers are smart enough to sniff out mistruths and follow up on warning signs.

 Even if by chance you land the role, what if the truth comes out?
 Instead of focusing on short-term gain, think long-term reign.
 Enter a job knowing you are the best, authentic candidate.

 If you are job searching and feeling frustrated, a better approach (to save both your sanity and your reputation) is to:

 - Own what you have and seek out roles that are a natural alignment.

 - Compel an employer to hire you based on true abilities.
 Write a resume that demonstrates value.

-- Only apply for jobs you are well-qualified for.
+- Focus on jobs you are well-qualified for.
 If you feel like the job is a big stretch, skip it.

-- If a qualification is standing in your way to a desired role – figure out how to get qualified!
+- If a qualification is standing in your way to the desired role – figure out how to get qualified!